Rimé movement: The Rimé approach

-Most scholars of Buddhism explain Rimé as an "eclectic movement", however one scholar has suggested that this is an inadequate rendering, saying "In fact this Rimé movement was not exactly eclectic but universalistic (and encyclopaedic), rimed (pa) (the antonym of risu ch'edpa) meaning unbounded, all-embracing, unlimited, and also impartial."
+Most scholars of Buddhism explain Rimé as an "eclectic movement".
+Scholar Seyfort Ruegg has suggested this description is inadequate, saying: "In fact this Rimé movement was not exactly eclectic but universalistic (and encyclopaedic), rimed (pa) (the antonym of risu ch'edpa) meaning unbounded, all-embracing, unlimited, and also impartial."

 One of the most prominent contemporary Rimé masters, Ringu Tulku, emphasizes the message of the original Rimé founders, that it is not a new school.
 It is simply an approach allowing freedom of choice which was always the majority practice within the history of Tibetan Buddhism.
 The Karmapas, Je Tsongkhapa, the Dalai Lamas, Sakya lineage heads and major Nyingma and Kagyu figures took teachings and empowerments from various schools and lineages.

-The movement's name is derived from two Tibetan words: Ris (bias, side) and Med (lack), which combined expresses the idea of openness to other Tibetan Buddhist traditions, as opposed to sectarianism.
+The movement's name is derived from two Tibetan words: ris (distinction, bias, side) and med (lack, absence), which combined makes an adjective and an adverb in literary Tibetan the common meaning of which is "without discrimination", "without distinction" (e.g. as equal compassion towards everyone alike).
+It was only in 20th century that the term was nominalized as a retrospective designation to the ideas and activities of the 19th century Rimé scholars, who did not form a conscious unified movement.
+In this sense, the term rimé expresses the idea of openness to other Tibetan Buddhist traditions, as opposed to sectarianism.
 The Rimé movement therefore is often misunderstood as trying to unite the various sects through their similarities.
 Rather Rimé was intended to recognize the differences between traditions and appreciate them, while also establishing a dialogue which would create common ground.
 It is considered important that variety be preserved, and therefore Rimé teachers are generally careful to emphasize differences in thought, giving students many options as to how to proceed in their spiritual training.

 Ringu Tulku describes these points which are often misrepresented:

 Ris or Phyog-ris in Tibetan means "one-sided", "partisan" or "sectarian".
 Med means "No".
 Ris-med (Wylie), or Rimé, therefore means "no sides", "non-partisan" or "non-sectarian".
 It does not mean "non-conformist" or "non-committal"; nor does it mean forming a new School or system that is different from the existing ones.
 A person who believes the Rimé way almost certainly follows one lineage as his or her main practice.
 He or she would not dissociate from the School in which he or she was raised.
 Kongtrul was raised in the Nyingma and Kagyu traditions; Khyentse was reared in a strong Sakyapa tradition.
 They never failed to acknowledge their affiliation to their own Schools.